Things to Do in Carpinteria: California’s Secret Beach Town

 Carpinteria has a gorgeous, deep, and wide beach with lovely fine sand.
 If you go all the way to the right side of the beach you can bring your leashed dog.
 Happy days!

-Carpinteria calls itself the World’s Safest Beach.
-Here is the story on that:
+Carpinteria proudly calls itself the World’s Safest Beach, here’s why:

 Matthew Roberts, Carpinteria’s Parks and Rec director: “The Carpinteria beach faces south and in fact if you go right off our beach and you don’t hit Santa Cruz island, the next thing you’ll hit is Antarctica.
 So we really do face south and that protects us from typical Pacific Northwest storm swells that come in.
 That south swell allows our beaches to build up with softer sand, and with a nice gradual slope offshore, making it predictable when you wade into the water.
 It also helps change the dynamics of currents and riptides that you’ve heard about that are more dangerous in other locations.”